C. Maria Keet

-ONSET: the foundational ONtology SElection Tool
+ONSET: the foundational ONtology Selection and Explanation Tool

-ONSET, the foundational ontology selection tool, assists the domain ontology developer in selecting the most appropriate foundational ontology.
+ONSET, the foundational ontology selection and explanation tool, assists the domain ontology developer in selecting the most appropriate foundational ontology.
 The domain ontology developer provides the requirements/answers one or more questions, and ONSET computes the selection of the appropriate foundational ontology and explains why.

-The current version (v1.1) includes DOLCE, BFO, and GFO.
+The current version (v1.2 of 20-3-2012) includes DOLCE, BFO, GFO, and SUMO.

 Links to foundational ontologies